palkan/logidze/README.md

 end
 ```

-When `ignore_log_data` is turned on, each time you use `User.all` (or any other relation method) `log_data` won't be loaded from the DB.
+When `ignore_log_data` is turned on, each time you use `User.all` (or any other Relation method) `log_data` won't be loaded from the DB.

 The chart below shows the difference in PG query time before and after turning `ignore_log_data` on.
 (Special thanks to [@aderyabin](https://github.com/aderyabin) for sharing it.)

 ![](./assets/pg_log_data_chart.png)

-If you try to call `#log_data` on the model loaded in a such way, you'll get `ActiveModel::MissingAttributeError`, but if you really need it (e.g. during the console debugging) - use **`user.reload_log_data`**, which forces loading the column from the DB.
+If you try to call `#log_data` on the model loaded in such way, you'll get `ActiveModel::MissingAttributeError`, but if you really need it (e.g., during the console debugging) - use **`user.reload_log_data`**, which forces loading the column from the DB.

 If you need to select `log_data` during the initial load-use a special scope `User.with_log_data`.

 ## Track meta information

-You can store any meta information you want inside your version (it could be IP address, user agent etc).
-In order to add it you should wrap your code with a block:
+You can store any meta information you want inside your version (it could be IP address, user agent, etc.).
+To add it you should wrap your code with a block:

 ```ruby
 Logidze.with_meta(ip: request.ip) do